-The premise of the story is about Sir Gawain a man who finds himself surrounded by Arthurian myths and legends of men whose stories have been praised into memory so great are their deeds.
+The premise of the story is about Sir Gawain—a man who finds himself surrounded by Arthurian myths and legends of men whose stories have been praised into memory so great are their deeds.
 On the eve of Christmas the characters make merry and revel in each other’s company.
 A lull in the festivities ensues and Arthur Pendragon the king of Britain asks his knights of the round to provide entertainment in the form of a feat or tale.
-Upon his proclamation an ominous knock at the doors of his hall can be heard and upon their opening a dark hulking figure rides in on a horse.
+Upon his proclamation, an ominous knock at the doors of his hall can be heard and upon their opening, a dark hulking figure rides in on a horse.
 This figure is the Green Knight played by Ralph Ineson who holds a branch of holly above his head symbolizing peace and goodwill.
 He strides in and announces to Arthur he would like to play a game.
 A man may strike a blow on him and it shall be repaid in full in one year’s time.
-Sir Gawain who has not yet proven himself (depicted effortlessly by Dev Patel) rushes to defend his lord and announces he shall do the deed.
-He strikes the head off of the Green Knight with one strike and as he turns around, victorious in his accomplishment, the Green Knight stands up picking his head up off the floor and announces that in one year hence he shall repay the blow in full.
-So does the story carry on following Gawain’s travels as he proves himself to be not only a knight, but to have stories to tell of himself discovering who he is as his sets out on his quest.
+Sir Gawain, who has not yet proven himself (depicted effortlessly by Dev Patel), rushes to defend his lord and announces he shall do the deed.
+He strikes the head off of the Green Knight with one strike and as he turns around, victorious in his accomplishment, the Green Knight stands up picking his head up off the floor, and announces that in one year hence he shall repay the blow in full.
+So does the story carry on following Gawain’s travels as he proves himself to be not only a knight but to have stories to tell of himself discovering who he is as he sets out on his quest?

 So why should you watch this movie?
-Why should you care about some 14th century romantic poem?
-Is probably what you’re asking.
+Why should you care about some 14th-century romantic poem?
+That is probably what you’re asking.
 But if that’s what you are coming into this movie with, expectations of how you think a medieval knight’s movie should go?
 You’ve missed the essence of what this movie is trying to portray.
 You shouldn’t be asking why should I watch this movie?
 Because this movie wasn’t made with expectations of what an audience would think.

-I recently watched a Hot Ones episode on Matt Damon and he gave some insight into how movies are made and produced and what goes into the thought process of how successful a movie will be.
-And I think when they pitched the idea for this movie it was more on the back of the director rather than what can be gained from making this movie.
+I recently watched a Hot-Ones episode on Matt Damon and he gave some insight into how movies are made and produced, and what goes into the thought process of how successful a movie will be.
+And I think when they pitched the idea for this movie it was more on the back of the director rather than what can be gained from making this movie financially.
 It’s a movie whose director you can see has a passion for this kind of story and what it represents.
-It’s like a Wes Anderson or Quentin Taratino film in a way, it has its own unique flair and it’s not trying to sell you something.
-Instead it shows you what it is and asks you to accept it as it is – beautiful.
+It’s like a Wes Anderson or Quentin Tarantino film in a way, it has its own unique flair and it’s not trying to sell you something.
+Instead, it shows you what it is and asks you to accept it as it is: beautiful.

-The Green Knight is hard to explain but the best I can relate to you is have you ever been in a place by yourself and all of a sudden something clicks?
+The Green Knight is hard to explain, but the best way I can relate it to you is if you have ever been in a place by yourself and all of a sudden something clicks?
 And you feel grateful for being there and everything around you that was muted becomes livened with new meaning and life.
 That’s how The Green Knight made me feel.
 I had no expectations coming in and I was subsequently swept away.
 It was a journey in the highest sense of the word.
 Lowery really was able to capture the essence of the olden time themes and he asks such beautiful questions along the way.
 Things that nowadays have become greyed and lost altogether.
 Through Gawain we see ourselves and we ask questions on what it means to have to prove ourselves to those who we look up to?
-It asks us what love, romance, honor and chivalry are and why those things are important?
-It asks us to think about moral codes and what it means to stay true to what we believe and feel.
+It asks us what love, romance, honor, and chivalry are?
+And why those things are important?
+It asks us to think about moral codes and what it means to stay true to what we believe and feel?
 Especially now in our world where we no longer find those things relevant anymore.

 But the best and most wonderful thing I found about this movie is how it progresses.
-It’s almost incoherent in it’s telling but in the best way possible.
-It reminds me of time where stories could be stories.
+It’s almost incoherent in its telling but in the best way possible.
+It reminds me of a time when stories could be stories.
 So often these days stories need to link to everything around us.
-They need meanings that have to be explained in detail and checked and rechecked and questioned and organized so that everyone can chew them, swallow and spew out there thoughts on how it tasted to them.
+They need meanings that have to be explained in detail and checked and rechecked and questioned and organized so that everyone can chew them, swallow and spew out their thoughts on how it tasted to them.